INRIM/tintervals/README.md

 A python package collecting  functions and tools to work with time intervals and to convert time data.

+The package also provides utilities for handling optical link data developed for the [EMPIR project ROCIT](http://empir.npl.co.uk/rocit/).

 Documentation is available at https://tintervals.readthedocs.io

 ## Installation